ETL testing: A comprehensive guide to ensuring data quality and integration

-- Data transformation testing runs SQL queries for each row to verify that the data is correctly transformed according to business rules.
+- Data transformation testing runs SQL queries for each row to verify that the data has been correctly transformed according to business rules.

-- Data quality testing runs syntax tests (invalid characters, pattern, case order) and reference tests (number, date, precision, null check) to make sure the ETL application rejects, accepts default values, and reports invalid data.
+- Data quality testing runs syntax tests (invalid characters, pattern, case order) and reference tests (number, date, precision, null check) to make sure the ETL application accepts default values and rejects and reports invalid data.

 - Data integration testing confirms that the data from all sources has loaded to the target data warehouse correctly and checks threshold values.